-NOTICE: Whenever you make changes to the System Setup program, add or remove ISA expansion cards, add or remove memory, or change settings for integrated devices, you must run the Resource Configuration Utility, make any necessary changes, and save the system configuration information.
+NOTICE: Whenever you make changes to the System Setup program or change settings for integrated devices, you must run the RCU, make any necessary changes, and save the system configuration information.
 Failure to do so may cause resource conflicts between PCI devices (such as PCI expansion cards, the integrated video controller, or the integrated small computer system interface [SCSI] host adapter).
-See the following section, "Configuring ISA and PCI Expansion Cards," for more information about how PCI devices are configured based on settings in the Resource Configuration Utility.
+See "Configuring Expansion Cards" for more information about how PCI devices are configured based on settings in the RCU.

-Configuring ISA and PCI Expansion Cards
+Configuring Expansion Cards